 Newsstand Kit Framework

-Introduced in iOS 5, Newsstand provides a central place for users to read magazines and newspapers.
-Publishers who want to deliver their magazine and newspaper content through Newsstand can create their own iOS applications using the Newsstand Kit framework (
+The Newsstand app provides a central place for users to read magazines and newspapers.
+Publishers who want to deliver their magazine and newspaper content through Newsstand can create their own iOS apps using the Newsstand Kit framework (

 Pass Kit Framework

 Passes are created by your company’s web service and delivered to the user’s device via email, Safari, or your custom app.
-The pass itself uses a special file format and is cryptographically signed before being delivered.
-The file format identifies relevant information about the service being offered so that the user knows what it is for.
+The pass itself, using a special file format, is cryptographically signed before being delivered.
+The file format identifies relevant information about the service being offered so that the user knows what the service is for.
 It might also contain a bar code or other information that you can then use to validate the card so that it can be redeemed or used.

 For more information about Pass Kit and for information how to add support for it into your apps, see Passbook Programming Guide.